JuliAnMelo/HOTEL_MANAGEMENT_PROJECT_KAIROS/README.md

 | `room_data[5]` | `after_status` | An `int` that represents the "after activity" of the room |
 | `room_data[6]` | `after_endline` | An `int` that represent the "after activity" days left to end |

-You may notice the "An `int` that represents the activity of the room" quotes, that refers to one of the atributes those are independent of `room_data`:
+You may notice the "An `int` that represents the activity of the room" quote, that refers to one of the atributes those are independent of `room_data`:

 ```python
 self.states = ("NOINFO", "AVAILABLE", "RESERVED", "OCCUPIED", "CLEANING", "MAINTENANCE", "DISABLED")